tale-toul/OCP4UPIAWS/README.md

    $ sudo tar xvf openshift-client-linux.tar.gz  -C /usr/local/bin/
    ```

-1. [Create an ssh key pair](https://docs.openshift.com/container-platform/4.4/installing/installing_aws/installing-aws-user-infra.html#ssh-agent-using_installing-aws-user-infra).- This key will be installed on the bootstrap and every instance in the cluster and will allow pawordless connections to those machines.
-This step is not extrictly required for twu reason:
+1. [Create an ssh key pair](https://docs.openshift.com/container-platform/4.4/installing/installing_aws/installing-aws-user-infra.html#ssh-agent-using_installing-aws-user-infra).- This key will be installed on the bootstrap host and every instance in the cluster, and will allow passwordless connections to those machines.

-   1. ssh connections to the cluster instances are not required, quite the contrary they are discourage, but it is a convenient tool in case issues come up during cluster installation.
+     This step is not extrictly required because ssh connections to the cluster nodes are not required, quite the contrary they are discourage, but it is a convenient tool in case issues come up during cluster installation.

-   1. An already existinig ssh key pair can be used, as long as it is present in the direcotry ~/.ssh
+     An already existinig ssh key pair can be used, as long as it is present in the direcotry ~/.ssh

 ```shell
  $ ssh-keygen -o -t rsa -f upi-ssh -N "" -b 4096